fnvir/DSA/README.md

-# Beginner data structures and algorithms I implemented
+# Beginner data structures and algorithms